cdenicola/shagworm-goldbug-2025/public/TPS.md

 They also hint us to append `X` to the URL to reach the spot marked by X.
 `/TreasurePursuit/JohnstonesChrysal/CristosCache/AhabsReward/PoppinsFeed/JudgeDoomsLure/X`

-a) Chapter 99 of Moby Dick is titled “The Doubloon”.
+a) Chapter 99 of Moby Dick is titled "The Doubloon".
 A normal doubloon is worth four dollars equal to 80 reales de vellón.
-But Ahab’s doubloon is mentioned to be worth “sixteen dollars”, giving it a value four times that of a normal doubloon, f(a) \= 320
+But Ahab’s doubloon is mentioned to be worth "sixteen dollars", giving it a value four times that of a normal doubloon, f(a) \= 320

-b) The bird woman is Mary Poppins, who fed the birds for “tuppence a bag”, and a pence is 4 Farthings, giving g(b) \= 8
+b) The bird woman is Mary Poppins, who fed the birds for "tuppence a bag", and a pence is 4 Farthings, giving g(b) \= 8

 c) The adventurer in Johnstone’s Chrysal is a guinea coin.
 Using the conversion ratios – 1 guinea to 21 shillings, 1 shilling to 12 pence, 1 penny to 4 farthings – resolves to g(c) \= 1008

-d) In the Count of Monte Criso, Edmond finds “twenty–five thousand crowns, each worth about eighty francs” in the second grotto, finding h(e) \= 2,000,000
+d) In the Count of Monte Criso, Edmond finds "twenty–five thousand crowns, each worth about eighty francs" in the second grotto, finding h(e) \= 2,000,000

-e) Finally, Judge Doom in the film Who Framed Roger Rabbit uses the call-and-response jingle “Shave and a Haircut” “Two bits” to lure Roger Rabbit out of hiding.
+e) Finally, Judge Doom in the film Who Framed Roger Rabbit uses the call-and-response jingle "Shave and a Haircut" "Two bits" to lure Roger Rabbit out of hiding.
 Two bits is equal to 25 cents, singing i(e) \= 25\.

 Solve for X \= 320 \* (8 \+ 1008\) \* (2,000,000 \- 25\) \= 650231872000\.
-Plug in X to the URL, and we reach the last page “Treasure Found\!”, giving us the solution:
+Plug in X to the URL, and we reach the last page "Treasure Found\!", giving us the solution:

 \<solution\>iAmDishonest\</solution\>